akshayram1/plantdiseasedetectionmaster/README.md

 cd plant-health-detection

-Navigate to the project directory:
+1.Navigate to the project directory:

-bash
-Copy code
 cd plant-health-detection

-Install the required dependencies using pip:
+2.Install the required dependencies using pip:

-bash
-Copy code
 pip install -r requirements.txt
 Usage
 Run the application:

-bash
-Copy code
-python app.py
+1. python app.py
 Access the application through a web browser.

 Upload an image of a plant to the application.